-When I hit a brick wall, I find a good workout at my local gym really helps.
-I tend to get frustrated when I'm lacking focus and it clouds my vision further.
-If I'm pounding that treadmill and making 'Mr T grrr faces' in the mirror when lifting weights (an impressive 4 pounds kids) I'm keeping my mind clear and it allows me to focus and come up with the answers I've been seeking.
-I often frighten husband when I return from the gym.
+When I hit a brick wall, I find a good workout at my local gym helps.
+I tend to get frustrated when I lack focus, and it clouds my vision further.
+If I'm pounding that treadmill and making 'Mr T grrr faces' in the mirror when lifting weights (an impressive 4 pounds kids), I'm keeping my mind clear, and it allows me to focus and come up with the answers I've been seeking.
+I often frighten my husband when I return from the gym.
 I'm usually fired up and bursting with ideas.

 Carry a notebook

-When inspiration strikes you need to be able to record your ideas and fast!
-Use your iPhone's Notebook facility or buy a nice notepad, and carry it with you everywhere.
+When inspiration strikes, you need to be able to record your ideas and fast!
+Use your iPhone's Notebook facility or buy a beautiful notepad, and carry it with you everywhere.